How to Stock your Mediterranean Pantry

 Eating Mediterranean, you will probably be introduced to new grains that you’ve never tried before.
 Maybe you’ve never even heard of them.
 Preparing these whole grains is very similar to preparing rice, so don’t be scared to cook them for the first time.
 If you’ve never tried bulgur wheat, I highly recommend serving it alongside your next dinner.
 It’s filling, nutritious, and pairs with most Mediterranean recipes.

-- White rice – Chorizo and Rice Stuffed Peppers
+- White rice – Greek Stuffed Peppers & Tomatoes

 - Brown rice